Salmon Fishing in Pennsylvania: A Guide For Anglers

 Understanding Pennsylvania’s Salmon Runs

-While a few lucky rivers might experience runs as early as August, some small salmon runs start after the initial autumn rains in September, continuing with each subsequent downpour until early November.
+Some small salmon runs start after the first autumn rains in September, continuing with each subsequent downpour until early November.

 The Salmon Species of Pennsylvania